fd0e/site-1/news/pages/024_mailing_list.md

 ~teamers, you are automatically signed up to the ~team mailing list.

+see [the list archives](https://lists.tildeverse.org/hyperkitty/list/tildeteam@lists.tildeverse.org/) for topics that you've missed, or just send an email to the list directly (tildeteam@lists.tildeverse.org) to start a new thread/topic.

-all lists can be found at https://lists.tildeverse.org where you can sign up to other various lists.
+all lists and settings can be found at https://lists.tildeverse.org

-we currently have:
-- tilde.institute
-- meta
-- tildeteam
-- tildetown

 hope to see you there!

+edit: added address and link to archives ~ben